Related articles

-Grading your agents’ interactions with customers can be an effective strategy for ensuring best-in-class CX.
+Grading your agents’ customer interactions can be an effective strategy for ensuring best-in-class customer experience.
 But, maintaining consistency gets complicated as you scale your operation and begin grading for subjective topics, such as empathy.

 That’s why many QA teams calibrate regularly.